johnshearing/PrivateKeyVault/README.md

 ### Write the image to the SD Card

-Purchase the higest quality SD card that you can afford.
+Purchase the highest quality SD card that you can afford.
-I can not make a recommendation execept to say do some research online.
+I can not make a recommendation except to say do some research online.

 Ensure that the write protection switch on the SD card adaptor is set to allow writing to the SD card.